 Windrush Farm: The Beginnings and Now

-The Windrush story began 50 years ago, when Marj Kittredge, a lifelong horsewoman and nationally recognized dressage and event judge, was intrigued by the success of the Outward Bound program.
+The Windrush story began in 1964, when Marj Kittredge, a lifelong horsewoman and nationally recognized dressage and event judge, was intrigued by the success of the Outward Bound program.
 If you could encourage young people to learn and grow by challenging them in new ways with activities like sailing and hiking, she wondered, why couldn’t you do the same thing with horses?

 The horse, she was convinced, could be an invaluable educator and therapy partner.
 Horses are large, strong and gentle.
 They don’t care what you look like, or if you can see, if you just got out of a wheelchair, or what just happened to you at school or home.
 They respond to gentleness, kindness and patience, not appearances or expectations.
 Gaining the trust and respect of a 1000-pound animal takes self-control and builds self-esteem.
 Taking care of an animal, especially a large animal, teaches children and adults to accept responsibilities.
 Learning to ride a horse requires determination and perseverance.
 Horses encourage their riders to stretch, to improve posture, to correct balance, to work on coordination.
 Their rhythmic movement can soothe spasms and strengthen muscles.
 They can carry you outside to feel the fresh air, the sunshine, the breeze.
 Horses offer the opportunity to sit tall, feel powerful, have fun, be in charge, be free.
 Marj was sure that these lessons, which horses teach so effortlessly, could empower children and adults to achieve.
 Decades before terms like “experiential education” or “equine-facilitated learning” were even created, she knew horses and the outdoors could help.